 Catch them in the act

-Often when companies roll out values, they will handout placards or mugs, something with the values printed on them that sits on employees' desk and collects dust.
+Often when companies values are established, they will handout placards or mugs, something with the values printed on them that sits on employees' desk and collects dust.
 At IAC Applications, Deborah Josephs, their Chief People Officer, wanted to make sure the new values were part of employees’ everyday life.

 Everywhere you look

 The team at Teachable is driven every day knowing their platform not only impacts their customers, but also the millions of users that learn something new in one of their online courses.
 Casey Kwon, Office & Culture Manager, shared how that passion for making a difference is demonstrated throughout their office space.

 “We want it to feel like you are at Teachable, not just any start up office in NYC.
 Around the office we have several murals that reflect our clients to remind us why we do what we do.
 Some are created by our clients that we have commissioned.
 One encompasses customer testimonials.
 In our boardroom an artist painted the wall with NYC scenery and it includes 'easter eggs' of details only Teachable employees would recognize.”
 These visuals serve as constant reminders of the difference your work makes and therefore energizes the team every day.

 Make it feel personal

 One of the biggest impacts of defining your company values is to create a common language about what is important and expected at your organization.
 The more ways you use that language, the more it becomes part of the genuine culture and not just words on the wall.